Hewlett Packard Enterprise (HPE)

 HPE competes with Dell Technologies (NYSE:DELL) and Cisco Systems (NASDAQ:CSCO) across most of its business segments.
 In cloud services, it faces competition from public cloud providers like Amazon Web Services (NASDAQ:AMZN), Microsoft Azure (NASDAQ:MSFT), and Google Cloud (NASDAQ:GOOGL).
 In networking, it competes with Juniper Networks (NYSE:JNPR), which HPE is in the process of acquiring.

-With $31.65 billion in revenue over the past 12 months, Hewlett Packard Enterprise is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
+With $34.3 billion in revenue over the past 12 months, Hewlett Packard Enterprise is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
-However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
-For Hewlett Packard Enterprise to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because it’s challenging to maintain high growth rates when you’ve already captured a large portion of the addressable market.
+To accelerate sales, Hewlett Packard Enterprise likely needs to optimize its pricing or lean into new offerings and international expansion.

-As you can see below, Hewlett Packard Enterprise grew its sales at a sluggish 2.9% compounded annual growth rate over the last five years.
-This shows it failed to generate demand in any major way and is a rough starting point for our analysis.
+As you can see below, Hewlett Packard Enterprise grew its sales at a mediocre 4.9% compounded annual growth rate over the last five years.
+This shows it couldn’t generate demand in any major way and is a tough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Hewlett Packard Enterprise’s annualized revenue growth of 3.4% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-Hewlett Packard Enterprise Year-On-Year Revenue Growth
+Hewlett Packard Enterprise’s annualized revenue growth of 8.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.

-This quarter, Hewlett Packard Enterprise reported year-on-year revenue growth of 5.9%, and its $7.63 billion of revenue exceeded Wall Street’s estimates by 2.3%.
-Company management is currently guiding for a 8.3% year-on-year increase in sales next quarter.
+This quarter, Hewlett Packard Enterprise’s revenue grew by 14.4% year on year to $9.68 billion but fell short of Wall Street’s estimates.
+Company management is currently guiding for a 17.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 6.4% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and implies its newer products and services will fuel better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 18.2% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping for a company of its scale and implies its newer products and services will spur better top-line performance.

 6. Operating Margin

-Analyzing the trend in its profitability, Hewlett Packard Enterprise’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Analyzing the trend in its profitability, Hewlett Packard Enterprise’s operating margin decreased by 5.3 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+Hewlett Packard Enterprise’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

-In Q1, Hewlett Packard Enterprise generated an operating margin profit margin of negative 14.5%, down 20.4 percentage points year on year.
+This quarter, Hewlett Packard Enterprise’s breakeven margin was down 8.3 percentage points year on year.
 This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share